Healthy Eating Tools

 Egg and soldiers

-Last month, Diet Bytes reported on a study that suggested eating eggs for breakfast helps to reduce calorie intakes throughout the rest of the day so that weight loss is achieved more easily.
+Last month, we reported on a study that suggested eating eggs for breakfast helps weight loss by reducing calorie intake through the rest of the day.
 The story created lots of interest with many of you saying you’d started going to work on an egg – and better still, found that it helped keep hunger at bay until lunchtime.

-As many members pointed out, together with liver, kidney and prawns, eggs do contain more dietary cholesterol than many other foods.
-It was for this reason that past advice focussed on limiting intakes of these foods if you had high blood cholesterol.
-And as eggs tend to be eaten more frequently than liver, kidney or prawns, they were particularly thrown into the spotlight when it came to advising people to cut down on cholesterol-containing foods.
+As eggs tend to be eaten more frequently than liver, kidney or prawns, they were particularly thrown into the spotlight when it came to advising people to cut down on cholesterol-containing foods.

 Nutritional Values for Eggs